Why I’m Not Tearing My Hair Out Over AI Mode (Even As A Writer)

 Andréane Laure @ BeProductiveEveryDay

 Salut, I’m Andréane!
-I'm a writer and former French–English translator currently living as a digital nomad.
-I work directly with brands and content creators while blogging and creating newsletters about financial independence, tech, productivity, online income, and content creation.
+I'm a writer, artist, and former French–English translator currently living as a digital nomad.
+I work directly with brands while blogging and creating newsletters about financial independence, tech, art, productivity, online income, and content creation.
 Take a peek at what's happening in my subscriber-only newsletter with these public posts or become a member here (it's free):

 Read more from Andréane Laure @ BeProductiveEveryDay